 - Time & Distance Meters: If you want to know how your pup’s getting along and whether it’s improving, you’ll want a device with some type of meter.

-- Price and budget: The best dog treadmill might get pricey.
+- Price and budget: A world-class dog treadmill might get pricey.
 Consider your budget and save up to cover your pet’s needs.

-What’s a Dog Exercise Treadmill and How Does It Work?
+What’s an Exercise Treadmill and How Does It Work?

-They’re exactly what you think they are.
+A dog exercise treadmill is exactly what you think it is.
 These machines might sound a bit strange initially, but they’re a good investment in the long run.

 Every breed has different exercise requirements, but on average, a dog needs at least 60-minutes of exercise daily, whether that’s walking, running, or playing fetch.